Polymer/polymer-starter-kit/README.md

 ### Get the code

 [Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Polymer Starter Kit to where you want to work.

-The standard version of Polymer Starter Kit comes with tools that are very handy when developing a Polymer app.
-If you'd like to get started without installing any new tools, see Polymer Starter Kit Light in the [Releases](https://github.com/polymerelements/polymer-starter-kit/releases/latest) page.
+The project comes in two flavours - Lite and Full.

+**Beginners**: Try Polymer Starter Kit Lite.
+This doesn't require any extra dependencies nor knowledge of modern front-end tooling.
+This option is good for prototyping if you haven't build a Polymer app before.

+**Intermediate - Advanced**: Use the full version of Polymer Starter Kit.
+This comes with all the build tools you'll need for testing and productionising your app so it's nice and lean.
+You'll need to run a few extra commands to install the tools we recommend but it's worth it to make sure your final app is super optimised.

+Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Polymer Starter Kit.

 ### Install dependencies